 If you're wondering how to create a good landing page in HubSpot, we have put together a list of 9 best practices to create a landing page that converts!

 A landing page is a web page specifically designed to convert visitors into leads or customers.

 This can be achieved by getting visitors to take action.
 Some of these actions could include filling out a form, subscribing to a service, downloading an ebook, or making a purchase.
 Landing pages are created to support marketing or advertising campaigns.

 Landing pages can be used for a variety of purposes, such as promoting products and services, building credibility, and increasing engagement.
 They are standalone pages that are not part of a website's navigation.
-Their goal is to drive targeted traffic to a single page that is optimised for conversions.
+Their goal is to drive targeted traffic to a single page that is optimized for conversions.

 One thing to remember is that landing pages are often tied to ads, but the landing page does not have to be deleted once the campaign is over.
-Landing pages can be updated and optimised to live on search engines and convert even after the campaign has passed.
+Landing pages can be updated and optimized to live on search engines and convert even after the campaign has passed.

 Think of it this way: Netflix runs a campaign for a month, enticing people to purchase a subscription.
 They do not need to remove this landing page, when someone searches “netflix subscription” on a search engine they can find this landing page and use it as a quick conversion.

 1. Consistent messaging